aseemdandgaval/aseemdandgaval.github.io/index.md

 I am a dedicated Computer Science engineering student currently in my third year.
 I am fascinated by Data Science, Machine and Deep Learning, these are my areas of interest and skill.
 I am always ready to learn and better myself with a positive and strong mindset

+# **Work Experience**

+### CureSkin | Computer Vision Intern

+* Tested the best approaches from academic papers on a real world dataset for the given end-to-end project.
+* Automate generation of image masks and deploy the model using a web app on a Linux server.

 # **Projects**

 ### GalleryGAN